kolyvoshko/Web2SearchText/README.md

 # TextDownloader
-The program download text from web sites
+The program find text in web pages and all url in web pages